skixmix/bitcoin-price-guessing/README.md

 - Move the cron job logic from the price-tracker-service to the PostgreSQL database using stored procedures or triggers.

 - Implement user registration and password-based authentication for more security.

+- Implement a 401 Unauthorized interception also for the EventSources, in order to logout the user as soon as any 401 is received.

+- Some tests could be improved, and the backend e2e tests are missing (other than the health-check).

 ## License